-TeliaSonera Root CA v1 is currently a subordinate CA of Sonera Class 2 CA. It is planned that after the transition period, the TeliaSonera Root CA v1 will be made the ultimate root CA by replacing the current TeliaSonera Root CA v1 certificate signed by Sonera Class 2 CA with a new self-signed CA certificate.
+TeliaSonera Root CA v1 is cross-signed by Sonera Class 2 CA. It is planned that after the transition period, the self-signed TeliaSonera Root CA v1 will be made the ultimate root CA by replacing the subordinate TeliaSonera Root CA v1 certificate signed by Sonera Class 2 CA. Both versions of TeliaSonera Root CA v1 certificates have the same keys and exist simultaneously.
+Clients can use either one when doing PKI path validation.